sunkai-8304/sunkai.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Department of Geography
+- name: Department of Geography and Resource Management
   url: https://www.buffalo.edu/cas/geography.html
-- name: University at Buffalo
+- name: The Chinese University of Hong Kong
   url: https://www.buffalo.edu/

 # Interests to show in About widget